rng-guy/NFSMWBartender/README.md

 To **uninstall** this mod, remove its files from your game's `scripts` folder.

-To **reinstall** this mod, uninstall it and repeat the installation process above.
+To **update** this mod, uninstall it and repeat the installation process above.

+&nbsp;

 > [!CAUTION]
-> Whenever you update this mod, remember to replace all old .ini files along with the .asi itself!
+> Whenever you update this mod, make sure to replace all old .ini files along with the .asi itself!

 &nbsp;